BonsaiAI/bonsai3-py/README.md

     class SimModel(SimulatorSession):
         def get_state(self) -> Schema:
             """ Called to retrieve the current state of the simulator. """ pass

         def get_interface(self) -> SimulatorInterface:
             """ Called to retrieve the simulator interface during registration. """ pass

-        def halted(self) -> bool
+        def halted(self) -> bool:
             """
-            Should return weather the episode is halted, and no further action will result in a state.
+            Should return whether the episode is halted, and no further action will result in a state.
             """
             pass

         def episode_start(self, config: Schema):
             """ Called at the start of each episode """ pass

         def episode_step(self, action: Schema):
             """ Called for each step of the episode """ pass
 ```